adavis-85/Useful-functions-for-Julia/README.md

 # Functions and ideas

-The files are for functions that were needed for different processes :
+The files are for functions that were needed for different processes.
+All are commented and explained in detail in the code file themselves :

 1. block circulant matrix.